University Of Phoenix Reaches $191 Million Settlement With FTC, Including Debt Relief

 It's the largest settlement the FTC has obtained against a for-profit school, said Andrew Smith, director of the FTC's Bureau of Consumer Protection.
 In a statement announcing the deal, Smith added, "Students making important decisions about their education need the facts, not fantasy job opportunities that do not exist."

 In response to the FTC settlement, the University of Phoenix issued a fact sheet touting both its achievements and its commitments to improve.
 In it, the school says it devoted 17% of its total spending in the 2018 fiscal year to marketing costs.
-The fact sheet concludes with a section titled, "We Are Committed To Responsible Marketing."
+The fact sheet concludes with a section titled "We Are Committed To Responsible Marketing."